akb825/DeepSea/README.md

 * `-DDEEPSEA_GLES=ON|OFF`: Set to `ON` to use OpenGL ES instead of desktop OpenGL.
 Defaults to `OFF`.
 * `-DDEEPSEA_TARGET_GLES_VERSION=##`: Set to the target OpenGL ES version times 10.
 This is currently only used for Apple platforms, and will be the maximum version number supported.
 Defaults to `30`.
-* `-DDEEPSEA_PREFER_EGL=ON|OFF`: Set to `ON` to use EGL instead of the platform-specifc loader when available.
-If EGL can't be found, it will fall back to the platform-specific loader.
-Defaults to `OFF`.

 ## Miscellaneous Options: